 Bullying hurts.
 No one deserves to be a victim of bullying.
 Everybody has the right to be treated with respect.
-Pupils who are bullying need to learn different ways of behaving.
+Children and young people who are bullying need to learn different ways of behaving.

 The school has a responsibility to respond promptly and effectively to issues of bullying.